Project

 Please clarify how you're using dynamic vs lexical?

-Updated by AlexWayfer (Alexander Popov) almost 6 years ago
+Updated by AlexWayfer (Alexander Popov) over 6 years ago

 From RSpec: